 - number of visits by the specific visitor

-The European Commission retains full responsibility and control of the data collected through first party cookies and tags by storing the data in servers fully owned and controlled by the European Commission.
+The European Commission retains full responsibility and control of the data collected through first party cookies by storing the data in servers fully controlled by the European Commission.

 'Do not track' preference

-To enable the do not track me option in your browser follow the respective link below:
+To enable the “do not track” option in your browser follow the respective link below:

 Restricted access to information

-Europa Analytics uses an IP anonymisation mechanism that automatically masks a portion of each visitor's IP, effectively making it impossible to identify a particular Europa visitor.
+Europa Analytics uses an IP de-identification mechanism that automatically masks a portion of each visitor's IP address, effectively making it impossible to identify a particular Europa visitor via the IP address.

 Note that for statistical purposes the city and country of origin are determined from the full IP address, then stored and aggregated before the anonymisation mask is applied.